marionzhu/LinksWatcher71/Readme.md

 - log date and time in .log file too
 - when a page has the same link twice, only report it once (concatenate the different titles)
+- remove space inside links

+# Attention
+- disable sleeping on your computer otherwise the script will stop working